Synthetixio/SIPs/content/sccp/sccp-350.md

 - the collateral liquidation penalty is the penalty paid to the liquidator for executing a liquidation
 - minReward/maxReward is used to clamp the reward paid to the keeper for settling an order or liquidating
 - profitRatio is an additional profit rate added to the gas costs to increase the incentive to keepers to execute when gas costs rise.
-- maxKeeperScalingRatio is the reward paid to keepers for liquidating accounts that only have margin and debt (asking to the flagRewardRatio of 3 bp)
+- maxKeeperScalingRatio is the cap on the reward paid to keepers, as a function of the size of the margin.
+It is intended to limit the situation where accounts are liquidated because of gas price surges

 # Motivation